charlesrouge/mac441/README.md

 => To create the virtual environment from the yml file: open the directory containing the `environment.yml` file and type in terminal
 `conda env create -f environment.yml`

-NOTE: Running this command may take long time i.e 10-15 mins on the University machine.
+NOTE: Running this command may take long time i.e 10-15 minutes on the University machine.
 Wait patiently.
 Once completed, you do not need to run it again!

 => Or if you cannot create the environment on the University machine, still create a new environment and work in it.
 This will keep track of libraries used and versions as you go!
 `conda env create --name mac441`